Product documentation incorrectly stated '?' is the preferred parameter marker. (Bug #37349)

 interfere with the specification of a

-TableAdapter Wizard would fail when
+TableAdapter Wizard failed when

 generating commands that used stored procedures due to the